 “I don’t want to be illegal anymore,” Suwardi remembers telling the other encroachers who condemned him for abandoning their group.

-Suwardi may have turned his back on his fellow squatters, but he never said goodbye to his farmland, located in the Besitang area of North Sumatra province.
+Suwardi may have turned his back on his fellow squatters, but he didn’t say goodbye to his farmland, located in the Besitang area of North Sumatra province.
 Instead, he joined a government program that allows him to manage the land under certain conditions, even if it means he’s had to let go of his dream of one day owning it.

 The program, known as “conservation partnership,” seeks to reduce conflict between conservation authorities and villagers living in the vicinity of protected areas, turning them into allies in restoring damaged ecosystems and offering them economic opportunities.